-7 Reasons You Need a Doula (Even if You're Having an Epidural)
+7 Reasons You Need to Hire a Doula (Even if You're Having an Epidural)

 Sound dramatic?
-Talk to any woman who suffers from birth trauma or even generalized regret about her big day.
+Talk to any woman who suffers from birth trauma or even just generalized regret about her birth day.
 She will tell you how much it really does matter.

-Over the years I've heard a lot of arguments about the need for a doual, but here are 7 of my favourites:
+Over the years I've heard a lot of arguments from women about why they don't need a doula, but here are 7 of my favourites:

 But women have been having babies for centuries without a doula.